From Environmental Targets to Everyday Action

 - Previously applied biochar remains stable

-So while the annual impact is small, the long-term effect compounds.
+So while the annual contribution from any one garden is small, the long-term effect compounds across many gardens.

-This is climate action that builds year on year, rather than resetting every season.
+This is climate context that builds year on year, rather than resetting every season.

 Environmental targets will not be met by one solution, one sector or one technology.